 As usual, create a directory to hold today's files.
 All programs that you write today should be stored in this directory.

-Write a function compute_value(x)
+Write a function compute_value(x), which uses a

 single if statement to determine what value to return.
 This